-Then, thanks to our new Portuguese family, we found a vet!
 Carlos mentioned that his sister-in-law recommended her vet, Dr. Pidoux, though neither knew if he spoke English.
 She and Carlos both provided the vet’s contact information, and Carlos even offered to call the vet’s office since we don’t speak French.
 I ended up calling while they were away on vacation, and the vet tech who answered spoke English quite fluently.
 We were in business!

-Again thanks to Carlos & Nicole, I borrowed their car to haul all 3 of the critters to the vet appointment, something that would have been rather difficult without wheels.
+Again thanks to Carlos and Nicole, I borrowed their car to haul all three of the critters to the vet appointment, something that would have been rather difficult without wheels.
 The vet’s office turned out to be in the tiny village of Villarimboud, only 10 km from here but still a rather complicated and lengthy series of bus transfers.
 It would have been even more so lugging 35 pounds of animals.

 They.
 Were.
 Fantastic.